NeuraiProject/neurai-rpc/neurai_methods.md

     {
       "asset_type" : "new_asset|transfer_asset|reissue_asset", (string) The type of asset transaction
       "asset_name" : "asset_name",          (string) The name of the asset
-      "amount" : x.xxx,                 (numeric) The amount in RVN "address" : "address",          (string) The raven address involved in the transaction "vout" : n,                       (numeric) the vout value "category" : "send|receive",    (string) The category, either 'send' or 'receive'
+      "amount" : x.xxx,                 (numeric) The amount in XNA "address" : "address",          (string) The raven address involved in the transaction "vout" : n,                       (numeric) the vout value "category" : "send|receive",    (string) The category, either 'send' or 'receive'